-In this article, we shall briefly review the process of phagocytosis, highlight major phagocytes in the immune system and discuss the clinical relevance of phagocytosis.
+This article will review the process of phagocytosis, highlight primary phagocytes in the immune system and discuss the clinical relevance of phagocytosis.

 Phagocytic Cells of The Immune System